 If you are a part of a large institution that has the means to drive large complex change initiatives, you are in luck.
 Most likely they will have the resources to shepherd change.
 However, if you see that various constituencies might be left out, you have a duty to raise a flag.

-In smaller institutions who may be struggling with change, there are a variety of models and resources that are worth investigating to assist yourself in dealing with change or to support your teams.
+In smaller institutions who may be struggling with change, there are a variety of models, resources, and change management tools that are worth investigating to assist yourself in dealing with change or to support your teams.

 If workers feel the change will help them refill their bucket somehow at some future point—more time saved, better outcomes, better networking—whatever it is that drives that individual, the change will more likely be perceived as “good.”